apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 [HADOOP-13345](https://issues.apache.org/jira/browse/HADOOP-13345).

 *Important*

-* S3Guard is experimental and should be considered unstable.

 * While all underlying data is persisted in S3, if, for some reason, the S3Guard-cached metadata becomes inconsistent with that in S3,